Unipotent groups with trivial $\mathbb{L}$-packets are easy: Main Results

 \subsection{Twists on unipotent groups with trivial $\L$-packets}

-From now on, let $G$ be a unipotent group over $\fqb$.
+From now on, let $G$ be a unipotent group over $\Fq$, equipped with an $\Fq$ rational structure defined by a Frobenius, $F:G \rightarrow G$.
 The proof of \Cref{thm} relies on the structure of twists in the category $\dgg$ and their relationship to the Asai twisting operator. \begin{lemma} If the $\L$-packet of character sheaves corresponding to $e$ is a singleton, then the twists in the Hecke subcategory $e\dgg$ are trivial. \end{lemma}

 \begin{proof} Let $M \in e\dgg$.
 By \Cref{edgg cat thm}(c), $M$ is a direct sum of shifts of character sheaves in the $\L$-packet corresponding to $e$.
 Since the $\L$-packets are trivial, $M$ is a direct sum of shifts of $e$.
 In particular, for all $i$, the cohomology sheaf $\HH^i(M)$ is either a direct sum of copies of $e$ or $0$.
-Since $\theta_e = \text{id}_e$, we have $\theta_{\HH^i(M)}=\text{id}_{\HH^i(M)}$ for all $i$.
+Since $\theta_e = \mathrm{id}_e$, we have $\theta_{\HH^i(M)}=\mathrm{id}_{\HH^i(M)}$ for all $i$.
 Thus, $\theta_M$ is a unipotent automorphism.
 Since $G$ is unipotent, $G$ has exponent $p^n$ for some $n \in \N$.
-Hence, $(\theta_M)^{p^n}=\text{id}_M$.
-We then have $\theta_M=\text{id}_M$. \end{proof}
+Hence, $(\theta_M)^{p^n}=\mathrm{id}_M$.
+We then have $\theta_M=\mathrm{id}_M$. \end{proof}

 \begin{prop}[{\cite[Proposition 8.1(c)]{characters}}] Let $e'_{\LL} \in \dgg$ be a minimal closed idempotent constructed from an admissible pair $\hl$ with $N_G\hl=G$.
 Let $\theta$ denote the twist automorphism of the identity in $\dgg$.
 Then, if the restriction of $\theta$ to the Hecke subcategory